 Before you apply!

 There are laws in each state that govern an institution of higher education’s ability to offer programs in that state.
-The University of TN, Knoxville operates in the state of Tennessee, and under the terms and conditions of the State Authorization Reciprocity Agreement, commonly known as SARA.
+The University of TN, Knoxville operates in the state of Tennessee and under the terms and conditions of the State Authorization Reciprocity Agreement, commonly known as SARA.

 UTK is permitted to deliver Distance Education programs to students living in other SARA member states.
 Please review the information about SARA member states before applying.

 Distance Education academic degree programs at UTK that require internships, field placements, clinical rotations or other practicum experiences, and that lead to professional licensure must also comply with state requirements as well as board regulations within the student’s home state.
 Current and perspective students should become familiar with their state’s regulations and professional licensing requirements with state boards where they reside or plan to reside as a practitioner.
+For additional details visit the State Authorization and Professional Licensure information page.

 Distance Education programs at the University of Tennessee, Knoxville that lead to professional licensure and/or require an internship, practicum or other field placement cannot currently admit students from the state of California.